NameSurfer Suite

 After inputing the required data, click the "Save changes" button in order to apply the changes to a host.

-DHCP Statistics
+• DHCP Statistics

-during a selected time period.
+The statistics subsection for DHCP servers displays graphs for New leases and renewals (leases/second) and Total pool allocation (percentage) during a selected time period.
 By hovering mouse over different graph areas, you'll receive more detailed information on it's contents.

 You can select different time periods between 1 hour and 10 years, and refresh the graph by clicking the "Update" button.